Copyright © 2015-2026 Michael P. Loucks

 "What are those?"
 Keiko asked.

-"They're the right to buy or sell shares of stock at an agreed price, usually as a hedge to lock in profits or limit losses.
+"An option is the right to buy or sell shares of stock at an agreed price, usually as a hedge to lock in profits or limit losses.
 There are various ways to use them, and unless you're really interested, just consider them similar to buying insurance, and that will give you the basic idea of how I use them."

 "I think we can leave it at that," Keiko replied.